Ihsaan-f/google-meeter/README.md

 - Close the windows or application and restart the program
 - (we are bringing an update for this but you should wait D:)
 - AGAIN am mentioning, you only need to do this if you have errors after 2fa page
+## Windows FireWall Issue
+- Windows FireWall may give a pop up about "Windows firewall blocked some features of a app :- python"
+- There is no worry about it, its just python (we wont hack you or something)
+- no need to allow and close the windows firewall pop up
+- and then you can continue the program will run all fine
 # Congratualtions You Did It :)
 Now wait for the programme to start,**Enjoy**
 Star the repo :) 🌠